alphardex/maku.js/README.md

 import * as THREE from "three";
 import { Maku, MakuGroup, getScreenFov } from "maku.js";

-// Define your scene, renderer, camera, etc. const scene = new THREE.Scene();
+// Define your scene, renderer, camera, etc const scene = new THREE.Scene();
 const renderer = new THREE.WebGLRenderer();

-// The fov of camera can be calculated by the function below to sync the unit. const fov = getScreenFov();
+// The fov of camera can be calculated by the function below to sync the unit const fov = getScreenFov();
 const aspect = window.innerWidth / window.innerHeight;
 const camera = new THREE.PerspectiveCamera(fov, aspect, 0.1, 1000);